 Sleeping under the stars doesn’t have to be a big or grand adventure.
 If a weeknight is all you’ve got, that’s okay.
 It takes a bit of strategizing, but a weeknight microadventure can be as simple as packing up your car with your gear.
 If the workweek grind has you down, take a mini-break and escape for a night under the stars.
 Here’s how to sneak away for a quick mid-week overnighter and still have your butt at your desk by 9 am the next day.

 Unless you live somewhere close to the mountains (or you really enjoy driving and not sleeping), don’t expect something epic.
 We’re out here because we want to sleep in the dirt.

 If you’re close to a national park, try your luck there.
 Spots and permits that are booked up every weekend see fewer visitations during the middle of the week.
 For example, the Coast Camp at Point Reyes National Seashore is booked out every single weekend.
 Mid-week, you have your pick of campsites.

 Look to your national recreation areas, state or local parks to find empty locations to pitch your tent.
-These will be lesser traveled than bigger destinations like national parks, and can be just as beautiful.
+These will be lesser-traveled than bigger destinations like national parks and can be just as beautiful.

-Do you live in a place with lots of public land?
+Do you live in a place with a lot of public land?
 Pull out a map and pick a dirt road, any dirt road to pitch your tent on.
 There may not be any amenities, but there’s plenty of free camping to be had on BLM and USFS land.
 Don’t forget to bring your own trowel and abide by the LNT principles!